 13. Tax relief on your mortgage

-You can claim tax relief on the interest on a mortgage you take out to buy a rental property – even if it the rental property is abroad.
+You can claim tax relief on the interest on a mortgage you take out to buy a rental property, even if it the rental property is abroad.
 This relief will be reduced from April 2017 onwards.

 14. Reduce CGT on a rental property

 Landlords are normally liable for CGT when they sell a rental property.
 If it has been your main home at some time in the past, you can claim tax relief for the last eighteen months of ownership.

 Pay less tax on savings and investments